0xPrimata/ManaT/README.md

    * Check out how many inputs the function has.
 Use those to the calls in app.js in the correct order and correct types (strings must be in quotes as an example)
    * Check out how the contract starts the mint.
           * Search for events that will be called when mint opens.
 If so, use "eventListener.js". **Specify the current event it listens for.**
           * Look for time variables.
-If so, use "blockTimeListener.js". **Input the blockTime you want the bot to mint at.**
+If so, use "presetTime.js" or "blockTimeListener.js" your latency and assurance. **Input the blockTime you want the bot to mint at.**
           * Is mint dependent on block number?
 If so, use "blockNumberListener.js". **Input the blockNumber you want the bot to mint at.**
           * Look for a function that the owner only is allowed to call and will initialize the minting.
 If so, use "pendingTxListener.js". **Input it as the listened function.**
           * Look for a public variable that says if minting is open/closed paused/unpaused.
 If so, use "stateContractListener.js". **Specify the variable you are reading on every block.**